Zilu-Zhang/bio/index.md

 ## About Me

-Hey!
-I'm a Ph.D. candidate in the [Reker Lab](https://rekerlab.pratt.duke.edu/) in the Department of Biomedical Engineering (BME) at Duke University.
+Hey there!
+I'm pursuing a doctoral degree in Biomedical Engineering (BME) in the [Reker Lab](https://rekerlab.pratt.duke.edu/) at Duke University.
 My research broadly focuses on machine learning and drug development.

 - **Machine Learning**
   * *Kernel design* to suggest synthesis condition of nanodrug